Structure Formation in the Early Universe: Analytical Solutions

 to a very good approximation.
 In this expression $\delta_\varepsilon$ is the relative perturbation in the \emph{total} energy density.
-Since $mc^2\gg\tfrac{3}{2}k_{\text{B}}T_\nul$, it follows from the derivation of (\ref{eq:dn-de-dT}) that $\delta_n$ can be considered as the relative perturbation in the \emph{rest} energy density.
+Since $mc^2\gg\tfrac{3}{2}k_{\text{B}}T_\nul$, it follows from the derivation of~(\ref{eq:dn-de-dT}) that $\delta_n$ is the relative perturbation in the \emph{rest} energy density.
 Consequently, the second term is the fluctuation in the \emph{kinetic} energy density, i.e., $\delta_{\text{kin}}\approx\delta_\varepsilon-\delta_n$.
-The relative kinetic energy density perturbation occurs in the source term of the evolution equation (\ref{dde-dn-de}) and is of the same order of magnitude as the term with~$\beta^2$ in the left-hand side.
+The relative kinetic energy density perturbation occurs in the source term of the evolution equation~(\ref{dde-dn-de}) and is of the same order of magnitude as the term with~$\beta^2$ in the left-hand side.
+This is the very reason that pressure perturbations should not be neglected in the perturbed universe.

-Combining (\ref{eq:temp-a-2}) and (\ref{eq:dn-dn-a-2}) one finds from (\ref{eq:dn-de-dT}) that $\delta_T$ is constant
+Combining~(\ref{coef-nu1}), (\ref{eq:temp-a-2}) and~(\ref{eq:dn-dn-a-2}) one finds from~(\ref{eq:dn-de-dT}) that $\delta_T$ is constant

 to a very good approximation, so that the kinetic energy density fluctuation is given by